-Employment Services provides resources, support, and consultation for recruitment and selection for SPA, Faculty, and EPA Non-faculty vacancies.
+Talent & Organization Solutions provides resources, support, and consultation for recruitment and selection for SHRA, Faculty, and EHRA Non-faculty vacancies.

 Each position classification or title has minimum standards / requirements for education and experience.
 These standards indicate the experience, skills, competencies, knowledge, and/or abilities necessary for successful job performance.
 In some cases, specific formal education may be substituted for required experience.
 Directly-related experience also may be substituted for certain educational requirements.